Skip to content

 • Short-term memory files are isolated by channel.
 For example, memories from different Telegram group chats do not mix.

-Projection means reading WAL for a period of time, summarizing it with an LLM, and writing the result into those target files.
+Projection means reading journal events, summarizing them with an LLM, and writing the result into those target files.

-The projection checkpoint file is memory/log/checkpoint.json, and it looks roughly like this:
+The projection checkpoint file is memory/projection_checkpoint.json, and it looks roughly like this:

 json